Braves vs. Cubs Player Props Betting Odds

-You can see player prop bet odds for Ronald Acuna Jr., Nico Hoerner and other players on the Atlanta Braves and Chicago Cubs prior to their matchup at 2:20 PM ET on Friday at Wrigley Field.
+Player prop bet odds for Ronald Acuna Jr., Nico Hoerner and others are listed when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday (at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!